 When you buy through my links, I may earn money from my affiliate partners.
 Learn more.

-Do You Create or Consume Content?
+Do You Create Content or Consume It?

 If you are focused on consuming content (everyone who loves to read raise your hand), you’ve noticed some content is far better than others.
 Why is that?

 Creating better content and enjoying better content boils down to a central significant component.
-At the core, great stories leave lasting impressions.

 The way these lasting impressions manifest themselves vary but can be summarized by describing them as a visceral response.
-Even if it’s at the sub-conscious level, something about the content impacts us.

 Great stories hit us with a sense of satisfaction, joy, sadness, conviction, motivation, encouragement, inspiration, or knowledge.
 We may not be able to put our finger on it but we mark the story in our minds and hearts as a positive experience.